-The U.S. has had an onslaught of damaging winter storms recently — even the Deep South has gotten its rare share of snow and ice, with snowstorms ravaging roads as far down as Georgia and Florida.
-That means a lot of weather-related perils to contend with, like power outages.
-It’s important to know what to do if the power goes out in your neck of the woods, especially during the midst of a winter storm.
+The U.S. has had an onslaught of damaging storms recently, and that means a lot of weather-related perils to contend with, like power outages.
+It’s important to know what to do if the power goes out in your area, especially during the midst of a severe storm.

 How to prepare before a power outage